February 5, 2025

 With a clearer picture of your Ikigai, it’s time to take focused action:

-1. Refine your resume and cover letter to align with your identified Ikigai
+• Refine your resume and cover letter to align with your Ikigai elements.

-3. Prepare for interviews by crafting stories that demonstrate how your military experience aligns with your new career path
+• Prepare for interviews by crafting stories that demonstrate how your military experience aligns with your new career path.

-4. Consider entrepreneurship if your Ikigai points towards creating your own opportunity
+• Consider entrepreneurship if your Ikigai points toward creating your own opportunity.

-Applying the Ikigai model to your career transition isn't just about finding a job - it's about discovering a new sense of purpose that honours your military service while embracing your civilian future.
-By thoughtfully considering what you love, what you're good at, what the world needs, and what you can be paid for, you're setting yourself up for a fulfilling second career.
+Applying the Ikigai model to your career transition isn’t just about finding a job—it’s about discovering a new sense of purpose that honors your military service while embracing your civilian future.
+By thoughtfully considering what you love, what you’re good at, what the world needs, and what you can be paid for, you’re setting yourself up for a fulfilling second career.

 Your military service has given you a unique perspective and valuable skills.
-Now, it's time to deploy those assets in a new context.
-Whether you find your Ikigai in corporate leadership, entrepreneurship, or public service, remember that your journey is unique.
-Embrace the process, stay open to opportunities, and trust in the skills and resilience you've developed throughout your military career.
+Now, it’s time to deploy those assets in a new context.
+Whether you find your Ikigai in corporate leadership, entrepreneurship, or public service, embrace the process, stay open to opportunities, and trust in the resilience you’ve developed throughout your military career.

 Ready to find your post-military Ikigai?
 Start mapping out your four elements today.
 If you’d like to learn more, collective leaders Wayne and Elly have released a video series all about Ikigai.
 Check it out here.